Judi Bari: FBI

 The FBI school was intended to train local and state police officers on how to investigate bomb scenes.
 The school taught that bomb explosions inside a vehicle often indicated the knowing, criminal transportation of homemade bombs, which went off accidentally.
-They noted that it was difficult to break into a locked car (that has changed for some brands!) in order to plant a bomb.
+They noted that it was difficult to break into a locked car in order to plant a bomb.
 By 1991, evidence conclusively showed that the bomb was placed directly beneath Bari's seat, as she had said from the day of the accident.

 According to Bari, FBI Special Agent Frank Doyle, one of the agents on her case, had been the instructor at the bomb school.
 At least four of the law enforcement responders to the bombing had been students of his at the school.

 In the weeks before the bombing, Bari had received numerous death threats related to her anti-logging activism, which she reported to local police.
 After the bombing, her attorney turned over such written threats to the FBI for investigation.
 As revealed in the 2002 trial evidence, neither the Oakland police nor the FBI ever investigated these.